 I am a third-year PhD student, and my interests include 19th- and 20th-century American literature, contemporary fiction, religion and literature, phenomenology, and aesthetics.
 This year, I am starting my dissertation, tentatively titled “Religion as Device in American Literature.”
 This project will address the persistence of religion as a formal device in American writers from the beginning of the twentieth century to the present.
 Focusing on writers such as Mark Twain, Willa Cather, James Baldwin, Don DeLillo, and Marilynne Robinson, my dissertation explores the ways in which secular disenchantment renders religious backgrounds newly available for an aesthetics of quotidian experience.
 Beyond my dissertation, I am interested in interdisciplinary approaches to teaching American literature, critical pedagogy in teaching composition, ESL pedagogy, critical university studies, and the role of graduate students in addressing issues of shared governance and academic labor.

-I am a first-year PhD student in the Writing History and Theory (WHiT) program, with BAs in Communication, Film & Digital Media, and English, and a MA in English, from Cleveland State University.
+I am a PhD student in the Writing History and Theory (WHiT) program, with BAs in Communication, Film & Digital Media, and English, and a MA in English, from Cleveland State University.
 I take a cross-disciplinary approach to my work, combining elements of rhetoric and composition, literary theory, film theory, and communication theory in my analyses.
 My Master’s thesis focused on “the Monster as Romantic Hero in Contemporary Fiction,” and I am particularly invested in the use of popular fiction and media to interrogate cultural norms and values.
 Additional interests include multimedia narratology, technical communication, interactive composition, and the use of contemporary young adult fiction to promote higher literacy rates.
 I also harbor a great love of science fiction, fantasy, horror, and mystery genre writing.

 As a fifth year PhD student participating in the WHiT program, my research interests include medical rhetoric, literature of the period between 1880 and 1920, print culture studies, and gender studies.
 My dissertation focuses on the ways British writers of the late nineteenth and early twentieth centuries used various genres of print culture – specialized periodicals, popular periodicals, and novels – to bolster the rhetorical ethos of female physicians in the decades after women’s legal recognition as medical professionals.
 I received my BA in English and Political Science from Canisius College (2008) and my MA in English from Case Western Reserve University (2011).